MISP/misp-book/administration/README.md

 The settings and diagnostics tool is split up into several aspects, all accessible via the tabs on top of the tool.
 For any unset or incorrectly set setting, or failed diagnostic a number next to the tab name will indicate the number and severity of the issues.
 If the number is written with a red font, it means that the issue is critical.
 First, let's look at the various tabs:
 *   **Overview**: General overview of the current state of your MISP installation
 *   **MISP settings**: Basic MISP settings.
 This includes the way MISP handles the default settings for distribution settings, whether background jobs are enabled, etc
-*   **GnuPG settings**: GPG related settings.
+*   **GnuPG settings**: GnuPG related settings.
 *   **Proxy settings**: HTTP proxy related settings.
 *   **Security settings**: Settings controlling brute-force protection and the application's salt key.
 *   **Misc settings**: Settings controlling debug options, please ensure that debug is always disabled on a production system.
 *   **Diagnostics**: The diagnostics tool checks if all directories that MISP uses to store data are writeable by the apache user.
-Also, the tool checks whether the STIX libraries and GPG are working as intended.
+Also, the tool checks whether the STIX libraries and GnuPG are working as intended.
 *   **Workers**: Shows the background workers (if enabled) and shows a warning if they are not running.
 Admins can also restart the workers here.
 *   **Download report**: Download a report in JSON format, compiled of all of the settings visible in the tool.